 Emille E. O. Ishida, PhD

-I am a Brazilian physicist working in Astronomy and Cosmology since I can remember.
+I am a Brazilian physicist based in France and working in Astronomy and Cosmology since I can remember.

 An adaptable LSST community broker based on machine learning